-Ref: EA-13-109 Section 3.2 / NEI 13-02 Section 6.1.3
+Ref: EA-13-109 Section 3.2/NEI 13-02 Section 6.1.3

-Personnel expected to perform direct execution of the HVCS will receive necessary training in the use of plant procedures for system operations when normal and backup power is available and during ELAP conditions.
-The training will be refreshed on a periodic basis and as any changes occur to the HCVS.
+Personnel expected to perform direct execution of the HCVS actions will receive necessary training in the use of plant procedures for system operations when normal and backup power is available and during ELAP conditions.
+The training will be refreshed on a periodic basis and as any changes occur to the HCVS actions, systems or strategies.
 Training content and frequency will be established using the Systematic Approach to Training (SAT) process.